TrevorDArcyEvans/SketchSolve.NET/README.md

 ## Supported constraints

 The constraints that are currently supported are the following:
-* pointOnPoint
+* point on point
-* pointToLine
+* point to line
-* pointOnCurve
+* point on curve
 * horizontal
 * vertical
-* radiusValue
+* radius value
-* tangentToArc
+* tangent to arc
-* tangentToCircle
+* tangent to circle
-* arcRules
+* arc rules
-* Point to point Distance
+* point to point distance
-* Point to point vertical Distance
+* point to point vertical distance
-* Point to point horizontal Distance
+* point to point horizontal distance
-* Point to line Distance
+* point to line distance
-* Point to line vertical Distance
+* point to line vertical distance
-* Point to line horizontal Distance
+* point to line horizontal distance
-* lineLength
+* line length
-* equalLegnth
+* equal legnth
-* arcRadius
+* arc radius
-* equalRadiusArcs
+* equal radius arcs
-* equalRadiusCircles
+* equal radius circles
-* equalRadiusCircArc
+* equal radius circ arc
-* concentricArcs
+* concentric arcs
-* concentricCircles
+* concentric circles
-* concentricCircArc
+* concentric circ arc
-* circleRadius
+* circle radius
-* angle ( between two lines )
+* angle (between two lines)
 * parallel
-* Perpendicular
+* perpendicular
-* Colinear Lines
+* collinear lines
-* Point On Circle
+* point on circle
-* Point On Arc
+* point on arc
-* Point On midpoint of a line
+* point On midpoint of a line
-* Point on midpoint of an arc
+* point on midpoint of an arc
-* Point on a quadrant point of a circle
+* point on a quadrant point of a circle
   * +x (parameter = 0)
   * +y (parameter = 1)
   * -x (parameter = 2)
   * -y (parameter = 3)
-* Points Symmetric about a line
+* points symmetric about a line
-* lines Symmetric about a line
+* lines symmetric about a line
-* Circles Symmetric about a line
+* circles symmetric about a line
-* Arcs Symmetric about a line
+* arcs symmetric about a line

 The constraints that will be implemented soon are the following:
 * others I can't think of right now